Get a mortgage

 At Wesleyan Financial Services, we don’t think you should be punished for your profession.
 That’s why we work with mortgage providers that offer deals dentists deserve.

-We’ve touched upon the importance of choosing a lender that understands your profession, but there’s also the option of applying for a professional mortgage.
+We’ve touched on the importance of choosing a lender that understands your profession, but there’s sometimes also the option of applying for a professional mortgage.

 Dentists are one of a select group of professionals that can benefit from this type of mortgage.
 As your job is associated with higher long-term earnings, you can often enjoy better interest rates, lower deposits and more generous mortgage offers.